petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 <a name="Scale161"/>
 ## Sketch in volume^161
 Buy an empty new Moleskin and a fresh black pencil.
-Select a event from the newspaper, research the topic and collect relevant data.
+Select an event from the newspaper, research the topic and collect relevant data.
 Sketch an info-graphic that explains the event.
 One on each page.
 Repeat for all of the pages in your sketch book.
 Evaluate with others to select the best three pages. **1 week**

 ~~~
 box = mainBox.newInfo()